rwieruch/blog_robinwieruch_content/react-context-api.md

 card = "img/posts/react-provider-pattern-context/banner_640.jpg"
 banner = "img/posts/react-provider-pattern-context/banner.jpg"
 contribute = "react-context-api.md"
-headline = "Exploring the React Context API with Provider and Consumer"
+headline = "React's Context API explained: Provider and Consumer"

 summary = "React's Context API is a powerful feature for passing props down the component tree without the need to tell components in between about them.
 React's context creates a Provider and Consumer component that enable us to use this powerful feature."
 +++